afrin7/Market-Segmentation-Using-Machine-Learning/README.md

 # Market-Segmentation-Using-Machine-Learning
-[ Feynns Lab ] Code Implementation of market segmentation based on the case study.
+[ FeyNN Labs ] Code Implementation of market segmentation based on the case study.